10 Days Nepal Spiritual Tour

 • Yoga and meditation sessions where applicable

-• All government taxes, VAT, tourist service charges, and official expenses.
+• Government taxes, VAT, tourist service charges, and official expenses.

-• Complimentary welcome dinner in a typical Nepali cultural restaurant.
+• A complimentary welcome dinner in an authentic Nepali cultural restaurant.

 Excluded